jonluca/blog/_posts/2020-02-07-decrypting-blind.md

 -----END PUBLIC KEY-----`);

 const toenc = {
-  "channelId": "Careers",
+  channelId: "Careers",
-  "childchannelIds": [
-    120565
-  ],
+  childchannelIds: [120565],
-  "offset": 0,
+  offset: 0,
-  "limit": 50,
+  limit: 50,
-  "orderBy": "pop"
-}
+  orderBy: "pop",
+};

-const encrypted = key.encrypt(toenc, 'base64');
+const encrypted = key.encrypt(toenc, "base64");
-console.log('encrypted: ', encrypted);
+console.log("encrypted: ", encrypted);
 ```

 I was a little thrown off at first because what I got didn't match what my browser was saying, but then I realized that this library actually produces a different output on every decryption.

 {% include image.html footnote="Different results on every encryption" file="blindmulti" alt="blind different outputs for the same input" %}

 I took my request and replaced the encrypted blob from their version of the library and replaced it with mine, and got back a valid response.

 We are now able to generate requests and decrypt the responses.

 The offset and limit are also interesting, but I'll leave that as an exercise for the reader 😉.

 ## Conclusion

 Blind is encrypting their requests and responses locally.
 While not a good solution to network sniffing and interception by any means, this isn't as dumb as it initially looks - it prevents anyone who is `only` looking at their API route from being able to decrypt it.

 It also prevents any automated tools from harvesting the data; you'd need to do a fairly deep analysis of their libraries and keys to figure out how it was encrypted.
 Additionally, by encrypting the requests with the public key, you couldn't decrypt them unless you had the corresponding private key.
 This is less true for the AES key (but probably makes sense based on relative sizes of the requests - public/private key encryption is much more computationally expensive than AES, and the requests seem to be a few orders of magnitude smaller than the responses).

 Overall a pretty fun weekend afternoon!